carbonmap/ccm-back-end-django/README.md

     cd carbonmap_project/

-Then install the dependencies:
+Then install the dependencies (note that mysql must be installed for this to complete):

-    (venv)$ pip install -r requirements.txt
+    pip install -r requirements.txt

+Copy the environment settings (you can use the default for local installation):

+    cp .env-sample .env

 Perform database migration: